-More information about this REACH Consortium on reachcentrum.eu.
+More information about this REACH Consortium is found here

-Trichloroethylene has been added to ANNEX XIV of REACH on the 21st of April 2013 with the following dates:
+Trichloroethylene has been added to ANNEX XIV of REACH on 21st April 2013 with the following dates:

-- Application Date: October 21, 2014 (Date by which applications for authorization must be submitted to allow continued uses after the sunset date),
+- Application Date: 21st October 2014 (Date by which applications for authorisation must be submitted to allow continued uses after the sunset date),

-Trichloroethylene can only be used after the sunset date when a downstream user or his supplier holds and authorization for a particular use or the use falls under certain exemptions such as intermediate use or use in scientific research and development below 1mt/year (which includes the use in quality control).
-Please contact your supplier if Trichloroethylene is mandatory for your operation and you want to continue to use it.
+Trichloroethylene can only be used after the sunset date when a downstream user or his supplier holds an authorisation for a particular use or the use falls under certain exemptions such as intermediate use or use in scientific research and development below 1 month/year (which includes the use in quality control).
+Please contact your supplier if trichloroethylene is mandatory for your operations and you want to continue to use it.

 Please refer to the webpage of the European Chemical Agency ECHA for further information on authorisation.